muskandwivedi/Calculator-App/README.md

-#Calculator App
+Calculator-App

-A simple calculator application for performing the tasks.
+Perform calculations in seconds by using this simple calculator application.